-Facts and circumstances- Public support test.
-An organization that does not qualify as publicly supported under the test described above may be publicly supported on the basis of the facts in its case if it receives at least 10% of its
+Facts and circumstances - Public support test.
+An organization that does not qualify as publicly supported under

 Line 12.
 Organization Meeting the Section 509(a)(2) Public Support Tests.
-Check the box on line 12 and complete the Support Schedule to determine whether an organization meets both of the following section 509(a)(2) support tests:
+Check the box on line 12 and complete the Support Schedule to determine whether an organization meets both of the following section 509(a)(2) support

-- 1. The organization normally receives more than one-third of its support for each tax year from: - Persons other than disqualified persons (see Part IV, Definitions) with respect to the organization, - Governmental units (described in section 170(c)(1)), or - Organizations described in section 170(b)(1)(A) (other than in clauses (vii) and (viii)), and

-Such support is received by the organization from any combination of:

-- Gifts, grants, contributions, or membership fees, and - Gross receipts from admissions, sales of merchandise, performance of services, or furnishing of facilities, in an activity that is not an unrelated trade or business (within the meaning of section 513).
+- 1. The organization normally receives more than one-third of its support for each tax year from: - a.
+Persons other than disqualified persons (see Part IV, Definitions) with respect to the organization, - b.
+Governmental units (described in section 170(c)(1)), or - c.
+Organizations described in section 170(b)(1)(A) (other than in clauses (vii) and (viii)), and such support is received by the organization from any combination - Gifts, grants, contributions, or membership fees, and - Gross receipts from admissions, sales of merchandise, performance of services, or furnishing of facilities, in an activity that is not an unrelated trade or business (within the meaning of section